-List of 3 retail real estate investors in Europe
+List of 3 large retail real estate investors in Europe

 1. ECE Group GmbH & Co.
 KG (Hamburg/Germany)